your business in our interactive demo!

 All businesses use financial statements.
 Startups, however, are on a different playing field in contrast to large corporations.
 Without a long history of financial data to rely on for future earnings, startups need to utilize what they have on hand.

-Of all the things company financial statements reveal to an investor, there are four main factors investors consider: revenue, profitability, debt level, and cash flow.
+Of all the things company financial statements reveal to a potential investor, there are four main factors investors consider: revenue, profitability, debt level, and cash flow.

 Revenue